-During the fiscal year ended June 30, 2005, operating expenses of the Authority totaled \$5,478,565 as summarized below with operating expenses for the fiscal year ended June 30, 2004, presented for comparative purposes.
-These totals exclude the trustee, accounting and special fees which are recovered from the various institutions as part of the bond issue expenses.
-Total expenses increased by \$1,306,592 (approximately 24 percent).
-This was primarily due to an increase in legal fees associated with a nursing home sold from a Court supervised receivership and an increase in grants to establish a Captive Insurance Grant Program mandated by section 10a-194 subsection (f) of the General statutes.
+Operating expenses of the Authority totaled \$6,055,000.
+This total excludes the trustee, accounting and special fees which are recovered from the various institutions as part of the bond issue expenses.
+Total expenses increased by \$552,000 or nine percent.
+This was due to an increase in legal fees associated with a nursing home sold from a court supervised receivership, as well as, an increase in grants to establish a Captive Insurance Grant Program that was mandated by Section 10a-194, subsection (f), of the General Statutes.